 Ms. Coffey graduated from Western Carolina University, where she earned her Bachelor of Science in Social Work in 1993 and a Master of Public Affairs in 1995.
 Coffey has been designated as a Credentialed Manager with the International City-County Managers Association (ICMA) and earned her Certificate in County & Municipal Administration from the School of Government at the University of North Carolina at Chapel Hill in 2005.

-Although Coffey is passionate about her role in public service, she notes that raising her young son is her greatest honor in life.
+Although Coffey is passionate about her role in public service, she notes that raising her son is her greatest honor in life.
 She loves being outdoors and particularly enjoys hiking, camping, fishing, working with rescue animals and spending time with family and friends.

 Tonya Dozier, Finance Officer

 Tonya Dozier was employed with the Town of Weaverville in September 2016.
 Tonya has over 15 years of experience in various facets of finance and accounting.
 Prior to her transition to local government, Tonya worked as a CPA, finance officer and senior accountant in the private sector.
 She obtained her Certified Public Accountant (CPA) license in 1998 and completed her Bachelor of Science degree in Accounting and Masters of Accountancy degree from the University of South Florida in 1996 and 1997 respectively.
 Tonya and her husband live in Weaverville.
-They have two daughters, one living in the area and another in Arizona.
+They have two daughters, one living in the area and another in Colorado.
 Tonya enjoys hiking and volunteers her time with a local animal welfare organization.

 Ted Williams, Fire Chief